 Being charged with a felony offense in Florida is extremely serious.
 If convicted, these charges hold the longest prison sentences, and in some instances, they are even punishable by life in prison or even death.
 En Español.

 The stakes in these cases are simply too high for individuals to represent themselves in Court.
-Individuals that have been charged with a felony in Florida need to speak to a West Palm Beach felony defense lawyer as soon as they are aware that they are under the suspicion of law enforcement or as quickly thereafter.
+Individuals that have been charged with this level of offense need to speak to a West Palm Beach felony defense lawyer as soon as they are aware that they are under the suspicion of law enforcement or as quickly thereafter.
 A criminal attorney can help as soon as possible.
-En Español.

 Definition and Types of Felonies

-When a crime has been committed in Florida, it is classified as either a felony or a misdemeanor.
+When a crime has been committed, it is classified as either a felony or a misdemeanor.
 Misdemeanors are less serious crimes and typically include any crime that carries a sentence of less than one year in the County Jail.
 Crimes that are more serious than this are considered to be a felony and subject to a State Prison sentence, in many instances.

 Common types of felonies are: